Microgrid Optimization using OpenFMB

 - Google Chrome

 The OpenFMB directory also contains a evaluation copy of RTI Connext DDS Secure.
 To run the example you need to set the following environment variables:

 If you already have an installation of RTI Connext DDS Secure, make sure that the environment variables mentioned above are correctly set.

 RTI Connext DDS Secure is commercial software provided for use with this demonstration under an Evaluation License.
 Use of the demonstration is limited to uses compatible with that license.
 You can find the license in the installation at <repository_path>/rti_connext_dds-5.3.0/RTI_License_Agreement.pdf.
 A temporary license key to enable the software is included at <repository_path>/rti_connext_dds-5.3.0/rti_license.dat.

 To start the demo, go to the scripts directory and run: ./simgo.sh

 The script will start the ESS, Solar, Recloser, Balancer, Load simulator, and HMI applications.
 The script will bring up a Chrome web browser with the information from each component.

 In the scripts directory you will also find scripts to start each of the components individually as well as the configuration files.

 The QoS file for the example is in the scripts directory.
 Events and Control use secure reliable.
 Reading uses secure best effort.

 The example is configured to use RTI Connext DDS Secure.
 The certificates are in the cert folder.
 Each application has its own permissions file.
 There is also a generic permissions file (RTI_OPENFMB_DEMO_PERMISSIONS.p7s) which can be used for the admin console to visualize the system.
 Normally the generic permissions file would not be part of the system configuration.
-Instructions on how to configure Admin Console for the OpenFMB demo can be found in the README.md file in the OpenFMB github repository
+Instructions on how to configure Admin Console for the OpenFMB demo can be found in the instructions in the RTI Community Github repository.

 Join the Community